PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-22 11:26:43
+Last updated: 2024-04-22 11:27:16
-Random Quote: You came in the door like thunder, Then hit the floor like thunder, Laying me down you wonder, Shaking the walls like thunder -
+Random Quote: You cannot change the nature of things.
+I am who I am.
+And you are who you are.
+Nothing will change that. - Ángel